Three Things You Should Know About Today’s Top Three Agile Metrics

 - Quantify as much as possible but know you can’t quantify everything.
 It’s challenging to quantify value and satisfaction.
 Many organizations have derived ways to do it, but they also take other factors into account when interpreting metrics based on them.

 How’s your Agile transformation going?
-Contact us and let us know.
+Let us know how we can help.